 I agree with geekbonchic, either invest in a machine or get a professional to do it.

-I have a sewing machine and I still found it quite difficult to get the jeans right so i can only imagine how hard it would be without it.posted about 5 years ago
+I have a sewing machine and I still found it quite difficult to get the jeans right so i can only imagine how hard it would be without it.posted over 5 years ago

 Make Her Feel Welcome with Chic Points